grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 - `oss`: <span class="badge docs-labels__product-oss docs-labels__item">Open source</span>

 You should use all labels that apply to the page's content.
-If a page has some open source content, and some Grafana Cloud content, set both labels.
+If a page has some open source content and some Grafana Cloud content, set both labels.

 For `labels.stages`, the supported values and the resulting published labels are as follows: